goschtl/zope/lovely.tal/trunk/src/lovely/tal/README.txt

   works only together with option ``cut``, attaches the given string to the expression, if this is longer than number of characters given in option ``cut``

+option urlparse:
+  parsing of http:// or www. strings to hyperlinks, got a dictonary of parameters e.g. urlparse python:{'rel':'nofollow','target':'_blank', allready existing anchor tags are extended with the parameters in the dictionary, image tags stay untouched in this whole parsing process

 Example::

   <span tal:define="replace python:[('\n', '<br />')];
                     allow python:['a', 'br'];
                     break-string python:25;
+                    urlparse python:{'rel':'nofollow','target':'_blank'};
                     cut python 25;
                     attach '...'"
         tal:content="structure textFormatter: view/description">Description</span>